Genesis Foundation UI App Layout

 Adding items dynamically

-This is an example of using the JavaScript API to add items onto the layout at runtime.
-Before reading this example you should familiarise yourself with the API Section.
+This is an example of using the JavaScript API to add items to the layout at runtime.
+Before reading this example, you should familiarise yourself with the API Section.

-Say you want the user to be able to choose between three different types of item tht can be put onto the layout - a profile-management table, and a pie & column chart.
+Say you want the user to be able to choose between three different types of item that can be put onto the layout - a profile-management table, a pie chart, and a column chart.

 // Can either create an element and initialise it completely using JavaScript